SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Object Catalog and Counts Construction

 \subsection{Galactic Extinction Corrections}

 We correct for galactic extinction using the Planck satellite dust maps accessible through the web tool\footnote{https://irsa.ipac.caltech.edu/applications/DUST/} with extinction estimates provided by \cite{Finkbeiner_1998}.
-Given the small angular size of SKYSURF fields compared to the resolution of the dust maps, we elect to use the center of the field to obtain a single E(B-V) value and thus apply one extinction value to all objects in that field.
-Using the Spanish Virtual Observatory tool provided by \citep{Rodrigo_2020}\footnote{http://svo2.cab.inta-csic.es/theory/fps/}, we obtain $A_v$ values for each HST filter.
-The A$_v$ values adopted for each HST filter used in this work along with the pivot wavelengths adopted in this work are listed in Table \ref{tab:tab3}.
-In Figure \ref{fig:fig6} we show the Galactic extinction values for each mosaic as a function of Galactic latitude.
-By design, SKYSURF omitted all observations within 10 degrees of the galactic plane, as indicated by the vertical lines in Figure \ref{fig:fig6}.
+Given the small angular size of SKYSURF fields compared to the resolution of the dust maps, we elect to use the centre of the field to obtain a single E(B-V) value and thus apply one extinction value to all objects in that field.
+Using the Spanish Virtual Observatory tool provided by \citep{Rodrigo_2020}\footnote{http://svo2.cab.inta-csic.es/theory/fps/}, we obtain $A_V$ values for each HST filter.
+The $\mathrm{A_{f} / A_{V}}$ values adopted for each HST filter used in this work along with the pivot wavelengths adopted in this work are listed in Table \ref{tab:tab3}. $\mathrm{A_{f} / A_{V}}$ is defined as the ratio between extinction at $\mathrm{\lambda_{ref}}$. and visual extinction.
+In Figure \ref{fig:fig_extinct} we show the Galactic extinction values for each mosaic as a function of Galactic latitude.
+By design, SKYSURF omitted all observations within 10 degrees of the galactic plane, as indicated by the vertical lines in Figure \ref{fig:fig_extinct}.